pixelastic/meetups.pixelastic.com/src/about.md

 ---
 layout: page
-title: About
+title: About me
 id: about
 ---

 Hello,

 My name is Tim Carry and I'm a Developer Advocate at [Algolia][1].

 I live in Paris, a city with an incredible number of tech meetups and conferences.
 I also travel a lot to conferences around Europe.